solarhen/FoodClient/README.md

 # FoodClient
-FoodClient is a pvp client by my friend.
+FoodClient is a pvp client by my friend. don't expect any updates, cause the dev is working on a new project called "annihilation client" (a new hacked client)!
 # how to download n' install
 this is a 8.9 pvp client, and you need to install it manually.
 1. download the FoodClient zip from the releases tap.